tobyweston/essential_acceptance_testing/manuscript/process_overview.md

 D>
 D> Note that I'm not talking about an _iteration planning_ meeting here, more like a story definition meeting.
 The difference is that we're not trying to _plan_ which stories are being played in an iteration.
 Instead we want to work up the teams understanding of a story.
 To be most efficient, some analysis work should have already been undertaken.

-Once you've written the criteria down, you can attempt to agree them with interested parties.
+Once you've written the criteria down, the next step is to formally agree them with interested parties.
 We'll brush over how best to physically record the criteria but we'd aim to have them in a format that will help us later when we come to convert them into executable tests.
 For arguments sake, you might record these on a Wiki, HTML pages associated with the project source or just on the back of the story card.
+The point is though that after this step, everyone involved has agreed that the list of criteria is a reasonable effort at documenting the intent.

 Remember that all this is done before writing any production code.